DMarby/picsum-photos/README.md

 - Databases -> picsum-db -> Settings:
   - Add `picsum-k8s-worker` to "Allow inbound sources"
   - Add "Your computers current IP" to "Allow inbound sources"
-    - You should remove this once you are one adding images/running migrations against the database.
+    - You should remove this once you are done adding images to the database.
 - Databases -> picsum-db -> Users & Databases:
   - Create a new user named `picsum`
   - Create a new database named `picsum`